 Bottom Line: So, Are RC Planes Considered Drones?

-RC planes are miniature aircraft that are powered by electricity.
-They are often used for recreational purposes as they can be flown outdoors in open spaces.
 While RC planes and drones both use remote controls to operate, RC planes are not typically considered drones as they do not have the same level of autonomy and lack certain features such as onboard cameras that are found on most drones.